Tips for the PRAXIS Exam

 - You can find practice tests for the reading portion of the PRAXIS exam on the www.ets.org website.

-Tips for the Writing Portion of the PRAXIS Exam
+Tips for Passing the Writing Portion of the PRAXIS Exam

 The writing portion of the PRAXIS exam is made up of 38 multiple choice questions and one essay question.
 Participants have one hour to take the test, broken down into two separate half-hour sections.
 Topics covered include grammatical relationships, structural relationships, word choice and mechanics, and essay writing.